Kingshuk-Deb/Crypto-Tracker/README.md

 - Runs the app in the development mode.
 - Open http://localhost:3000 to view it in the browser.

-`P.S. -> Design & Working inspired from Brain Codex`
+`P.S. -> Design inspired from Brain Codex and the API used here was provided by Coingecko`